Advice for safer injecting

 Rotate sites in both arms as much as possible.
 This gives each injection site time to heal and stops you moving on to riskier ones like your groin.

 Dispose of all equipment safely.
-A needle exchange service can give you a disposal bag and get rid of used equipment for you.
+A Needle and Syringe Programme can give you a disposal bag and get rid of used equipment for you.

 Don’t inject alone.
 Try to do it with other people around and know what to do in an emergency.